Why Racewalk? How to do it.

 Stride

 Place each foot while landing on the same straight line.
 Pretend you are walking on a string stretching out in front of you and you want to step on it every step.
-This techinque forces your hips to rotate forward and back as well as up and down and contributes to stride length and speed.
+This technique forces your hips to rotate forward and back as well as up and down and contributes to stride length and speed.

 Take a short stride.
 Don't stride out far in front of you.
 The power in the stride should come from the backward pushing versus reaching out in front of you.
 A good way to check how far out in front you should step is to raise both your toes well up and walk on your heels with a normal stride.
 You cannot step very far out this way.
 The landing point will be a shoe length or one and a half shoe lengths in front of your body.
 This is the point you should use when racewalking.
 Fitness or powerwalking emphasizes a long stride in front but this actually curtails speed because it causes a "braking" action and bending of the knees.
 Notice the dotted line on the drawing below.
 The stride in front is about 1/4 to 1/3 as long as the stride to the rear.